 Pillar 5: Communication

 Effective communication is critical to the success of inclusion.
-Inclusive communication means you may need to change your habits and adapt your methods on how you speak and listen to existing and new members.
+Inclusive communication means you may need to change your habits and methods.
+How you speak and listen to existing and new members is important.

 Pillar 6: Policy

-For inclusion to become part of core business for any sport or club there needs to be a firm commitment and responsibility to member protection and complaints resolution.
+To make inclusion part of core business, there needs to be a firm commitment to member protection.
+Notably, complaints resolution is essential to ensure a safe and welcoming environment.
 This is best done in the form of policy.

 Pillar 7: Opportunities

 New opportunities in sport don’t happen by chance.
-Often, we need to make practical changes to what we do so that all people get a fair go.
+Specifically, we need to make practical changes to what we do so that all people get a fair go.